-King's Road, Brighton (undivided back, September 1902 postmark)
+Kings Road, Brighton, junction with Middle Street (undivided back, September 1902 postmark)

-Although Mezzotint produced mostly "view" cards, it did record some local events despite the fact that collotype printing had significant start-up costs, which made it ill suited for quick, short-run productions.
-Examples include:
+Although Mezzotint produced mostly "view" cards, it did record some local events despite the fact that collotype printing had significant start-up costs, which made it ill-suited for quick, short-run productions.
+Examples are:

 Interesting reminders of former times are a view of the Church at Ditchling "from a photograph taken 50 years ago" and a view of the Old Chain Pier at Brighton, which was destroyed by a storm in December 1896.

-Most of the pictures that appeared on Mezzotint cards were the work of the firm's own photographers.
-In some places, however, the firm relied on local photographers.
+Although most of the pictures that appeared on Mezzotint cards are likely to have been the work of Lane or Hamilton, in some places Mezzotint relied on local photographers.
 Several Mezzotint cards of Cowfold, for example, are labelled "Photo, Searle Henfield & Arundel.
 Likewise, several Mezzotint cards of Henfield use photographs taken by E. L. Merrett, who ran the post office and chemist's shop at Henfield.
 It was Merrett who provided the photograph for the particularly fine card of 1906 that shows Henfield Fire Brigade.
 Another local photographer who collaborated with Mezzotint was W.F.
 Crowther of Mayfield.
 Several Mezzotint cards of the village are known, which are labelled "W.F.
 Crowther- Copyright"on the front but have Mezzotint "New Series" backs.
 In addition to the Mezzotint cards, Crowther sold photographic prints of Mayfield, and also small numbers of his own real photographic cards.
 Three other photographers who supplied Mezzotint with examples of their work were William Gimson Foster of Brighton (who supplied a view of Alfred Friar's confectionery shop and tea gardens at Bramber), G. F. Burtt of Ringmer (who supplied a selection of local views) and J. Fenner of Partridge Green (who also provided local views).

 Mezzotint's sepia tinted collotype of "Old Houses, Tarring" (1911 postmark seen) utilises the same photograph as a coloured collotype entitled "West Tarring, Worthing" that was published by Welch & Sons of Portsmouth and "printed at our works in Belgium" (postally used 1906).
 One wonders whether Welch took the photograph and then sold it to Mezzotint or whether an anonymous cameraman supplied both firms with the same photograph and thus got paid twice.